patternfly/patternfly-elements/docs/framework-integration/react.md

 {% endband %}

 {% band header="Wrap up" %}
 So there you have it.
 We’ve added web components to our React app and gained the benefits of using portable, pre-made components that can also be used in other frameworks like Angular and Vue.
-If your app is written in Angular or Vue, check out our other two posts: “Using PatternFly Elements in your Angular App” and “Using PatternFly Elements in your Vue App.”
+If your app is written in Angular or Vue, check out our other two posts: Using [PatternFly Elements in your Angular App](https://medium.com/patternfly-elements/using-patternfly-elements-web-components-in-your-angular-app-4b18b1c9c363) and Using [PatternFly Elements in your Vue App](https://patternflyelements.org/framework-integration/vue/).
 {% endband %}